South Asian Women Are Finally Getting More Screen Time, And It's Long Overdue

 Sydney-based Sanjana Nagesh is the founder of the popular Instagram account, BrownGirlGang (BGG), which showcases the work of inspiring South Asian women to its 135,000 followers (which include Never Have I Ever's creator Mindy Kaling).

-Nagesh said the online BGG community is very passionate about South Asian female representation, and the influx of rising stars in lead roles has helped her audience feel recognised in pop culture.
+Nagesh said the online BGG community is very passionate about South Asian female representation, and the influx of rising stars in lead roles has helped her audience feel recognized in pop culture.

 "Similar to their predecessors like Cece Parekh in New Girl or Jess Bhamra in Bend It Like Beckham, the leads in Never Have I Ever and Spin resonate with brown girls globally as they delve into what it looks like to fuse two cultures," Nagesh told Refinery29 Australia.